The moment he shot his friend an awkward glance, I knew the guy had found my axe.

 Ah, those Swedes are at it again.
 Wetterlings has been crafting fine axes since the late 19th Century and they continue to use the same age-old techniques to create their blades today.
 Like Gränsfors Bruks, each axe and hatchet is made with hand-forged, high-carbon steel.
 Beauties, each and every one of them.

 So is this the best hatchet in the battle of the Swedish smiths?
 Personally, I’m thinkin’ the legendary quality of Gränsfors Bruks is tough to beat.
 However, you can pick up this Wetterlings at much lower price than its rival.
-Retail is about $120, but Amazon’s got them for about $80 right now.
+It’ll run ya about $105 on Amazon.

 Drop by next week for part two of the Backcountry Blade series, which will highlight six of the best pocket knives.